Yogeshchitampalle/Yogeshchitampalle/README.md

 ![image](https://user-images.githubusercontent.com/86973304/185805370-a5110c9b-4884-4188-a48f-b52e8a35f6e9.png)

-- 🌱 I’m Also currently learning Full Stack Web Development
+- Full Stack Web Development

 - 🤔 I’m looking for Job where i can Start may Career in IT ..

-- 😄 Pronouns: Call Me Raja

 - Ex Mech-Quality Engineer